Semi-Supervised Representation Learning based on Probabilistic Labeling: Introduction

-Most of the semi-supervised algorithms include two objective functions for labeled and unlabeled data points, which are optimized jointly.
+\textbf{Contribution:} Most of the semi-supervised algorithms include two objective functions for labeled and unlabeled data points, which are optimized jointly.
 In this paper, we also start with deriving two separate objective functions.
 For the labeled points, we look for a mapping which maximizes the dependency of the transformed points and their labels, and for the unlabeled points we look for a mapping that keeps them near their labeled neighbors.
 However, by some manipulations, we then combine these two functions and solve the problem by optimizing a single objective function.
 Further investigations show that the objective function can also be obtained by a specific assignment of labels to the points.
 We call this probabilistic labeling.
 This labeling not only provides the objective function of our problem much faster and easier, but also enables us to obtain a bound on the performance of the algorithm based on probability of classification error in the original space.
 This bound shows the maximum deviation of the objective function value from its optimal value, when we know the true label of all data points in our dataset.

-We will also derive the kernelized version of the algorithm, which is very helpful when the linear transformation does not provide a good representation of data in the target space.
-The results of applying the algorithm on real and synthetic datasets will be presented.
+We will also present the kernelized version of the algorithm, which is helpful when the linear transformation does not provide a good representation of data in the target space.